marcglasberg/async_redux/README.md

 you should probably have 3 different types of test for each widget:

 1. **State Tests** — Test the state of the app, including actions/reducers.
-This type of tests make use of the `StoreListener` described above.
+This type of tests make use of the `StoreTester` described above.

 2. **Connector Tests** — Test the connection between the store and the "dumb-widget".
 In other words it tests the "connector-widget" and the "view-model".